ibm-cloud-docs/vpc/snapshots_vpc_create.md

    | Optional configurations | Cross-region snapshot copy.
 Select Copy Snapshot to a different region.
 Click **Create**.|
    {: caption="Table 1.
 Selections for creating a snapshot" caption-side="bottom"}

-3. Click **Create block storage snapshot**.
+3. Click **Create Block Storage snapshot**.
 You're returned to the screen that you started from.
 Messages are displayed while the snapshot is being created and when it's ready, the snapshot is displayed in the list of snapshots.
 For more information, see [View snapshot details in the UI](/docs/vpc?topic=vpc-snapshots-vpc-view&interface=ui#snapshots-vpc-view-snapshot-ui).

 ## Enabling fast restore snapshot clones in the UI
 {: #frsnapshots-vpc-create-ui}